|

 Bringandine/Scale armour consisting of a lightly treated layer of

-leather with scales or thin plates riveted under of the treated
+leather with scales or thin plates riveted under the treated leather,

-leather, then soft Leather under that.
-The plates were very effective
+then soft Leather under that.
+The plates were very effective against

-against blades and the triple layers spread the impact of blunt
+blades and the triple layers spread the impact of blunt weapons around

 We allow Fine Chainmail and Fine Brigandine/Scale to take the same